alexwlchan/scripts/text/README.md

         """,
     },
     {
-        "usage": "randline [NUMBER] < [PATH]",
-        "description": "prints randomly selected lines from the given text.
-If `NUMBER` is unspecified, it prints a single line.", },
-    {
         "usage": "recog",
         "description": """
         Find all the README files under the current folder, and process them using <a href="https://nedbatchelder.com/code/cog">Cog</a>.